ldn-softdev/jtc/User Guide.md

 jtc -u file.json -u'[Root][:]'`
 ```
 then all `<walk-path>` arguments (here `[Root][:]`) apply onto the static argument (here `file.json`).
-\- When both kinds of arguments are used together, then only one (the first) staitc JSON argument is accepted, while
+\- When both kinds of arguments are used together, then only one (the first) static JSON argument is accepted, while
 multiple walk-path may be given
 \- if `<walk-path>` arguments are given without preceding static JSON, then walk-path are applied onto the input (source) JSON